-In March of 2022, the Board of Directors resolved to award the President and CEO an annual bonus of \$1,400,000, representing 200% of base salary, as the Corporation's 2021 ROCE had reached the maximum level of $14.0\%^{(2)}$.
+In March of 2023, the Board of Directors resolved to award the President and CEO an annual bonus of \$1,258,000, representing 170% of base salary, as the Corporation's 2022 ROCE had reached 13.4%.

 Under the CFO Incentive Plan, the Corporation's Senior Vice-President and Chief Financial Officer is eligible for an annual bonus based on the financial performance of the Corporation.
 In line with the approach taken for the CEO, it is transparent and based on the Corporation's ROCE, which focuses on long-term value creation and financial sustainability.
-For the year ended December 31, 2021, the Corporation has harmonized the payout ranges under the CFO incentive plan with that of the CEO incentive plan, and the target award is 75% of base salary and the actual award is set to vary between 0% and 150% of base salary based on the achievement of ROCE within the fiscal year.
+The target award is 75% of base salary and the actual award varies between 0% and 150% of base salary based on the achievement of ROCE within the fiscal year.
+Linear interpolation is applied between the threshold and maximum percentage ranges.
 The specific performance and target award levels may also be modified from time to time.

-Level 2021 ROCE Percentage of Base Salary (1)
+Level 2022 ROCE Percentage of Base Salary

 Minimum <10.0% 0%

 Threshold 10.0% 56%

 Target 12.0% 75%

 Maximum 14.0% 150%

-Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors
+\ Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors d) SHORT-TERM INCENTIVE PLAN